jamessimone/james-coding-blog/posts/lwc-composable-modal.md

 - the crucial slots that will be used: `body` for everything not in the modal that is part of the parent Lightning Web Component, and `modalContent` for ... everything in the modal.
 - the addition of a `focusable` CSS class to be used as a selector for tabbable component elements
 - the addition of an `innerModal` CSS class to be used as a selector
+- an `outerModalContent` CSS class to be used as a selector (an excellent contribution by Justin Lyon, see the "Contributions" section at the end for more info!)

 ## Handling Clicks And Key Presses Properly For Modals